 A scrumptious low carb blueberry cake donut recipe that uses gluten free almond and coconut flours.
 The low carb donuts can be baked using fresh or frozen berries.

 This post may seem a bit out of season since blueberries are a midsummer fruit.
 But we always have frozen blueberries in our freezer due to the large number berries we pick each summer.

 I’m always on the lookout for new blueberry recipes to try.
 Recently, I’ve been looking for a recipe for blueberry cake donuts.
 And, I was curious as to how they would turn out using low carb ingredients.

 My first attempt for the blueberry cake donut recipe was done using all coconut flour.
 The texture was good, but I wanted to tone down the coconut flour so I tried again with some almond flour added.
 The taste was better.

 Subscribe now to receive your free copy of Low Carb Tips and Tricks which includes 20 easy to prepare recipes.
 Plus, get access to the weekly newsletter and special offers only for subscribers!

 The Silikomart one cost a little bit more and it does appear to be made of a higher quality silicone.
 However, there is really no difference in performance.

-I decided to try the silicone donut pans because I find that I have to use a lot of butter or shortening to ensure an easy release with my old metal non-stick donut pan.
+I decided to try the silicone donut pans for this blueberry cake donut recipe.
+The reason is that I have to use a lot of grease to ensure an easy release with my old metal non-stick donut pan.
 There’s really no need to spray or grease the silicone pans.